voxpupuli/puppet-boolean/README.markdown

       newparam(:name, :namevar => true)

       newparam(:more_explosions, :parent => Puppet::Parameter::Boolean) do
-        desc "Indicate that more explosions are neccessary" defaultto true # When it doubt, we want more explosions end
+        desc "Indicate that more explosions are necessary" defaultto true # When it doubt, we want more explosions end